ma-ha/lowcode-data-app/README.md

 - you can define a property as "API managed", means zou will see it only in the table, but there is no input available in the add/change GUI form

+*Important:* The entity id scope is globally within a top level scope between apps.
+This enables different views on the same data in different apps (if different apps have the same entity, but different properties).
+But: Please choose your entity ids wisely, if you don't want this behavior.

 # Add New Root Scope (aka "Tenant")

 This must be done via API ... but it's simple: